-Here, we find that there is a sufficient privacy interest associated with police officers being investigated based on allegations of wrongdoing. "[I]nformation in an investigatory file tending to indicate that a named individual has been investigated for suspected criminal activity is, at least as a threshold matter, an appropriate subject for exemption under [(3)(C)]."
+Here, we find that there is a sufficient privacy interest associated with the named police officer investigated. "[I]nformation in an investigatory file tending to indicate that a named individual has been investigated for suspected criminal activity is, at least as a threshold matter, an appropriate subject for exemption under [(3)(C)]."
 Fund for Constitutional Government v.
 National Archives & Records Service, 656 F.2d 856, 863 (D.C.
 Cir.
 1981).
 An agency is justified in not disclosing documents that allege wrongdoing even if the accused individual was not prosecuted for the wrongdoing, because the agency's purpose in compiling the documents determines whether the documents fall within the exemption, not the ultimate use of the documents.
 Bast, 665 F.2d at 1254.

 As discussed above, the D.C.
 Circuit in the Stern case held that individuals have a strong interest in not being associated with alleged criminal activity and that protection of this privacy interest is a primary purpose of the investigatory records exemption.
 Stern, 737 F.2d at 91-92.
 We find that the same interest is present with respect to disciplinary sanctions that could be imposed on police officers.
-Even if records consist of mere allegations of wrongdoing, the disclosure could have a stigmatizing effect regardless of accuracy.
+Even if records consist of mere allegations of wrongdoing, disclosure of the record could have a stigmatizing effect regardless of accuracy.

-With regard to the second part of the privacy analysis under Exemption 3(C), we examine whether the individual privacy interest is outweighed by the public interest to require disclosure.
-On appeal, you assert that the GW community deserves to be informed about officer misconduct.
+With regard to the second part of the privacy analysis under Exemption 3(C), we examine whether the individual privacy interest here is outweighed by the public interest, therefore warranting disclosure.
+On appeal, you assert that "The public has the right to know what kind of officers are patrolling their streets."
 The public interest in the disclosure of a public employee's disciplinary files was addressed by the court in Beck v.
 Department of Justice, et al., 997 F.2d 1489 (D.C.
 Cir.
 1993).
 In Beck, the court held: